Mih-Tutta-Hangjusch, a Mandan village

 Gifts for Little Raven

-Fort Mandan, ND The weather warms enough to encourage hunters to go out.
-They kill a buffalo calf.
-Little Raven visits the fort, and he is given gifts.
+At Fort Mandan below the Knife River Villages, the weather warms enough to encourage hunters who kill a buffalo calf.
+Little Raven of Mitutanka visits and is given gifts, and the day ends cold and windy.

 January 5, 1805

-Fort Mandan, ND With information gathered from traders and Indians, Clark works on his map of the west.
-He also describes the Mandan’s Buffalo Dance ceremony.
+At Fort Mandan below the Knife River Villages, Clark works on his map of the west using information gathered from traders and Indians.
+He also describes the Mandan Nation’s Buffalo Dance ceremony.

 January 15, 1805

-Fort Mandan, ND In the early morning hours, celestial observations are made during a lunar eclipse.
-The captains receive their first Hidatsa visitors since November.
+At Fort Mandan, celestial observations are made during a lunar eclipse.
+The captains receive their first Hidatsa visitors since November, and Pvt.
+Whitehouse is brought in to recover from frozen feet.

 January 16, 1805